Improve, develop and succeed in your academic work.

 Stella Cottrell, Critical Thinking Skills: Developing Effective Analysis and Argument, Basingstoke, Palgrave Macmillan Press

 Royal Literary Fellow

-In collaboration with the Royal Literary Fellowship, YSJU also have two writers-in-residence, Mark Illis and Zoe Marriott, who are here to offer advice and guidance on your written work.
-Any problem you’re having with your academic work is almost certainly something they have faced in their own writing, and their help can get you started, or help you improve what you’ve written.
+In collaboration with the Royal Literary Fellowship, YSJU also has a writer-in-residence, Zoe Marriott, who is here to offer advice and guidance on your written work.
+Any problem you’re having with your academic work is almost certainly something she has faced in her own writing, and her help can get you started, or help you improve what you’ve written.
 Take a quick look at this video to get a students perspective on the scheme.

 What happens when you meet Zoe or Geoff?

 You’ll have a one-to-one meeting for around 45 minutes.
 It’s confidential and there’s no pressure.
-You may not have anything for them to read, that’s fine, but if you do they can have a look at it before you meet, or read a page or two during your appointment.
+You may not have anything for Zoe to read, that’s fine, but if you do she may be able to have a look at it before you meet, or read a page or two during your appointment.
 And then if you like you can schedule another meeting to see how you’re getting on.
-Mark and Zoe will do their best to help you to write clearly and cogently and you may even find that your grades start to improve.
+Zoe will do her best to help you to write clearly and cogently and you may even find that your grades start to improve.

 How do I make an appointment?